Terms and Conditions for Virtual Energy Management (VEM) Service

 2.2 The Client retains full ownership and responsibility for the accuracy and completeness of the data and information provided.

-2.4 Data produced by the Provider’s proprietary equipment... will be owned by the Client, but the Provider will retain an irrevocable license to use, store and process it.
+2.4 Data produced by the Provider’s proprietary equipment, installed at the facility, will be owned by the Client, but the Provider will retain an irrevocable license to use, store and process it at their discretion.

 3. Recommendations

-3.1 The recommendations... are based on the analysis of available data, the expertise of the human team, and proprietary AI tools...
+3.1 The recommendations provided by the Provider are based on the analysis of the available data, the expertise of the human team and the proprietary AI tools they will utilise in the course of providing the Service.
+However, the Provider cannot guarantee the effectiveness or accuracy of the recommendations.

 4. Limitation of Liability

-4.1 The Provider shall not be held liable for direct, indirect, incidental, special, or consequential damages...
+4.1 The Provider and its employees shall not be held liable for any direct, indirect, incidental, special, or consequential damages arising from the use or inability to use the Service, including but not limited to loss of profits, data, or business opportunities.

 5. Termination

-5.1 Either party may terminate this Agreement with 28 days' written notice.
+5.1 Either party may terminate this Agreement by providing written notice to the other party, within 28 days' notice.

 6. Guarantee